discos/doc/user/noto/Setup.rst

 The currently available choices are::

     > setupCCC     for the C-band receiver
+    > setupMMC     for the M-band receiver
+    > setupKKC     for the K-band receiver
+    > setupQQC     for the Q-band receiver

 .. note:: Spaces within the command line content are **not** allowed!